Do Guilt and Shame Follow You Everywhere? Take These Steps to Let Them Go

 This is perfectly normal.
-The problem occurs when you are far past the point where you should have forgiven yourself, and let these feelings go, yet you find yourself still holding on to them.
+The problem occurs when you are far past the point where you should have forgiven yourself.
+When you find it difficult letting go of guilt, you could be dealing with something else.
 This can be a sign that what you’re really struggling with is shame.
 Letting go of guilt and shame can be challenging, but it’s possible!

 Defining Guilt and Shame

 Distinguishing between guilt and shame is the first step before learning how to overcome guilt and shame.

 Guilt is a feeling you have when you realize that you have violated a value system of moral conduct.
 Guilt is, “I did something wrong,” and it’s actually a useful emotion that motivates us to change.

 With feelings of guilt, you are focused on a particular behavior.
 Perhaps you didn’t hold the door open for an elderly woman behind you and it shut quickly on her.
 You feel bad or feel guilty because this is not consistent with your value system.
 You want to be kind and respectful to others, but got in a hurry and missed the opportunity.

 Feelings of guilt can be useful in that guilt prompts you to correct that situation.

 Embarrassment is typically more fleeting than shame.
 We know that similar things happen to other people and that the feeling will go away.
 Humiliation is often inflicted by others.
 People don’t feel they deserve their humiliation.
 They feel that they deserve their shame.